Go back

 Reducing the Pain of Changes and the Change Management Process

 Two words strike fear into the heart of every network engineer — change management.
-In large enterprises, change management usually refers to the processes, procedures, and approvals required to execute a change in a production environment.
-Changes in production run the gamut from big all-hands-on-deck IT projects (like a data center migration, acquiring a new network, or deploying new technology) to routine everyday tasks.
-In all but the most nimble organizations, these change management process have become increasingly bloated and cumbersome.
+In large enterprises, change management typically refers to the processes, procedures, and approvals required to execute a change in a production environment.
+Changes in production can run the gamut from big all-hands-on-deck IT projects (like a data center migration, acquiring a new network, or deploying new technology) to routine everyday tasks.
+In all but the most nimble organizations, these change management processes have become increasingly bloated, cumbersome, and inefficient.

 For most companies, as outages occur, the change management process is expanded so that this problem won’t ever happen again.
 The unintended consequence of these efforts, however, is an IT organization that is encumbered by its own systems.